 The metalwork on the lamps is equally unique and done beautifully — often times laser etched or cut into beautiful scroll work.
 The glass shades are very easy to change out so if one desires to paint a room.
 The fixtures are easy to adapt to a new color scheme or whim and can be changed out seasonally if desired.
 The shades are surprisingly affordable and can be mixed with an explosion of color or made more neutral with clear glass that is hand blown.

-The fixtures can be mixed/matched with something in the store or and made to match any décor.
-They can be custom made to a person’s specifications with regards to a number of shades, configurations or heights.
+Moroccan lamps can be mixed with anything in the store or made to match any décor.
+They can be custom made to your specifications with regards to a number of shades, configurations or heights.

-It’s kind of interesting.
-People come in and really linger.
-They enjoy being surrounded by the experience of all this colorful light and energy.
+People come in and enjoy being surrounded by colorful light and energy.
 They don’t want to leave.
 We started offering a cup of tea.
-It’s quite peaceful actually… except for the screeching of brakes from the cars outside.
+It’s quite peaceful - except for the noise of the cars outside.